AidySun/QT/QML.md

 ### Loader

 Can dynamicly load QML component or file.
+`onLoaded` signal handler is invoked on completion; `item` property holds root item

 - load file (with `source` property)
 ```